ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Ablation Study

-\textbf{Memory cost comparison with PC-DARTS.} PC-DARTS utilizes partial channels during the search stage to reduce GPU memory cost, in which the partial ratio is controlled by a hyperparameter $K$. $K$ requires careful calibration for different tasks.
-Moreover, it still needs a partial whole supernet to perform the search.
-Given a mixed micro operator with N candidate operations, the memory cost is $\mathcal{O}(KN)$.
-In contrast, ours doesn't require calibrating such an extra hyperparameter and enjoys a cost of $\mathcal{O}(1)$.
+PC-DARTS~\cite{Xu2020PC-DARTS} uses partial channels during the search stage to reduce GPU memory cost, in which the partial ratio is controlled by a hyperparameter $M$.
+But $M$ requires careful calibration for different tasks.
+In contrast, ROME doesn't require calibrating such an extra hyperparameter and is more memory-efficient.

-\textbf{Discussion on collapse behavior across popular NAS benchmarks.} We argue that excluding an important operation for search space can cause illusive conclusions.
-Specifically, NAS-Bench-1Shot1 \cite{zela2020nas} suggests that Gumbel-based NAS is quite robust.
-However, this observation is laying on the basis that popular skip connections are not included in the search space \cite{pmlr-v97-ying19a}.
-After adding skip connection into the choices, we perform the GDAS search using their released code \footnote{https://github.com/automl/nasbench-1shot1}.
-The best model found is full of skip connections, which again supports our discovery of collapse issue in single-path based NAS, see Fig.~\ref{fig:1shot1-gdas-fail} and more in Fig.~\ref{fig:1shot1-gdas-fail-rest} in the supplemental material.
-Instead, while performing ROME-v2 in such modified search spaces, we don't suffer the same issue, see Fig.~\ref{fig:1shot1-rome-best} in the supplemental material.